damanujan/php-NetatmoCameraAPI/README.md

 #### v1.0 (2017-05-25)
 - Repository name changed from php-NetatmoPresenceAPI to php-NetatmoCameraAPI.
 - Now support Netatmo Presence and Welcome cameras.
-- Some functions names have changed to support Welcome, please check your existing script !
+- Some functions names have changed to support Welcome, please check your existing script!

 #### v0.5 (2017-04-02)
 - Code breaking!
 Some functions names where confusing, read how-to!